 NJ Certified Home Health Aide Career

-Project aiming to address the nationwide shortage of certified home health aides by implementing scholarship, mentoring, and specialized training programs in New Jersey.
+Our goal is to address the statewide shortage of certified home health aides by implementing scholarship, mentoring, and specialized training programs in New Jersey.

 Logo for New Jersey Certified Home Health Aide Career project

-The Heldrich Center for Workforce Development at Rutgers University is pleased to announce the launch of the Certified Home Health Aide (CHHA) Workforce Expansion Project in collaboration with the New Jersey Department of Human Services - Division of Aging Services.
-Our goal is to address the nationwide shortage of CHHAs by implementing scholarship, mentoring, and specialized training programs.
-Through these initiatives, we aim to expand and retain the CHHA workforce in New Jersey by partnering with leading home care agencies and educational institutions to provide training opportunities for interested candidates and to gather data on their experiences.
+The Certified Home Health Aide (CHHA) Workforce Expansion Project is administered by the Heldrich Center for Workforce Development at Rutgers, The State University of New Jersey and the New Jersey Department of Human Services, Division of Aging Services.
+The demand for CHHA services in New Jersey is great and the need continues to grow.
+Our goal is to expand the number of CHHAs working in the state by implementing scholarship, mentoring, and specialized training programs.
+We aim to expand and retain the CHHA workforce in New Jersey by partnering with leading home care agencies and educational institutions that provide training opportunities for interested candidates and gather data on their experiences.
 Together, we can make a positive impact, enhance the lives of both workers and those in need, and elevate the CHHA workforce to new heights.
+Licensed home care agencies that are training providers and employers can apply to become a program partner today.

 Attention Home Care Agencies!